HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/setting-up-data-collectors.rst

 ===================================
 Verifying your Data Collector setup
 ===================================

 In Windows
 ----------
-If your Data Collector was set up correctly, the Services view in Windows (search for the "Services" app from the Windows search bar) will indicate that the Hyperview Data Collector and Hyperview SNMP Trap Listener services are running and set to start automatically, as seen below.
+If the Data Collector was set up correctly.
+The Services view in Windows (search for the "Services" app from the Windows search bar) will indicate that the Hyperview Data Collector and Hyperview SNMP Trap Listener services are running and set to start automatically, as seen below.

 |services|